 Browse through the status and trend of human footprint in Alberta at the provincial scale, and broken down by administrative and ecological units.

-We transform natural landscapes for a variety of purposes—to grow food, to extract timber and fossil fuels, to make way for new housing developments, or to build roads and rail systems to transport people and goods, to name just a few.
-The extent of human land use in any given area is collectively defined as human footprint.[1,2] Measuring human footprint information is increasingly being used as a land use planning tool to monitor the status of landscapes.
+We transform natural landscapes for a variety of purposes—to grow food, to extract timber and fossil fuels, to make way for new housing developments, or to build road and rail systems to transport people and goods.
+The extent of human land use in any given area is collectively defined as human footprint.[1,2] Measuring human footprint information is increasingly being used as a land-use planning tool to monitor the status and change of landscapes.

 During the past century, the availability of natural resources in Alberta has defined human land use patterns, in both time and space.
 The province was considered a farming frontier in the late 1800s, and most of Alberta’s human footprint in the central and southern parts of the province is the result of this farming legacy.
 While agriculture remains important, other human land uses, particularly forestry and oil and gas development, have expanded in recent decades into previously undisturbed areas in the Foothills and Boreal Forest Natural Regions.
 To meet Alberta’s growing population needs, urban areas have expanded to keep up with industrial growth.
 As these activities continue, understanding and managing their cumulative effects on biodiversity are priorities in Alberta.

-In this report, we summarize the status and trend of human footprint throughout Alberta.
-We provide an overview of human footprint at the provincial scale but also break down the information on status and trend of human footprint by natural regions, Land use Framework planning region, and by oil sands regions.
-These results will be updated annually.
+In this report, we summarize the status and trend of human footprint as well as the density of linear features throughout Alberta.
+We provide an overview of human footprint at the provincial scale but also break down the information by Natural Region, Land-use Framework Planning Region, and by Oil Sands Region.
+These results are updated annually.

 The ABMI monitors the status of Alberta’s human footprint using satellite imagery at two spatial scales:

 The ABMI uses human footprint data measured annually at a 1:5,000 scale to track changes in human footprint over time.
-Detailed annual samples of human footprint are measured in a 3 × 7-km rectangular area centred near each of the ABMI’s 1,656 sites, which when summed across all sites amounts to about 5% of the province’s land surface.
-ABMI human footprint trend data are available from 1999 to 2016, except for 2000-2003 (inclusive).
+Detailed annual samples of human footprint are measured in a 3 × 7-km rectangular area centered near each of the ABMI’s 1,656 long-term sites, which when summed across all sites amounts to about 5% of the province’s land surface.
+ABMI's human footprint trend data are available from 1999 to 2017, except for 2000-2003 (inclusive).
 Trend data and the metadata associated with these data can be accessed here.

 |2||Borrow Pits, Sumps, Dugouts and Lagoons|